SeanNachapat/SeanNachapat/README.md

 - 📫 How to reach me **SeanNachapat@gmail.com**

 - ⚡ Fun fact **I like graphic designing and playing games!**

+- 🎓 I'm studying for **Bachelor of Science Program in Information and Communication Technology (International Program)!**

 ### Connect with me: